Dove Cameron: 2007–2015: Breakthrough with Disney Channel

-2016–2021: Further acting, voice roles and music releases
+2016–2021: Established actress and music releases

 Cameron played the role of Amber Von Tussle in the NBC live television presentation of Hairspray Live!, which aired on December 7, 2016.
-Reception was generally positive, and Cameron's performance was praised.
-Cameron reprised her role as Mal in Descendants 2, the sequel to Descendants, in 2017.
+Cameron's performance was praised.
+She then reprised her role as Mal in Descendants 2, the sequel to Descendants, in 2017.
 The film premiered on July 21, 2017.
 The Descendants 2 soundtrack debuted at number six on the Billboard 200, with "It's Goin' Down" from the soundtrack debuting at number 81.
-Cameron then played the role of Sophie in the Hollywood Bowl live production of Mamma Mia!.
-The production took place from July 28, 2017, to July 30, 2017.
+Cameron then played the role of Sophie in the Hollywood Bowl live production of Mamma Mia! from July 28 to 30.

 On August 21, 2017, Cameron was cast in the Netflix film Dumplin', alongside Jennifer Aniston.
-Cameron played Bekah Cotter in the comedy.
+Cameron played Bekah Colter in the comedy.
 In November 2017, Cameron signed on to appear in a recurring role in the fifth season of Agents of S.H.I.E.L.D. by Marvel.
-This role was later revealed to be Ruby, the daughter of General Hale (Catherine Dent).
+This role was later revealed to be Ruby Hale, the daughter of General Hale (Catherine Dent).

 In December 2017, Cameron was cast in an animated Marvel project, Marvel Rising, as the voice of Gwen Stacy / Ghost-Spider.
 On August 13, 2018, Marvel Rising: Initiation, a series of six shorts, was released on Disney XD.
 The series focused on Cameron's character as she was on the run after being framed for her best friend's murder.
 Though her character did not appear in the next Marvel Rising installment, Marvel Rising: Secret Warriors, Cameron did perform the film's theme song, "Born Ready".
 In 2019, Cameron reprised the role in Marvel Rising: Chasing Ghosts.